nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 07.md

 But What?
 Is it 16?
 Clark, use Clark, use the treat wounds, option rather than just rolling straight up medicine, in the future just because that's it'll be a little bit messy.
 Roll the hue.
 It's the button that I asked you to click when you were healing to hear.

 The the plus sign button in the bottom in the Let let me redo that.
 No. You you succeeded.
 You passed.
-We just need to we just need to roll 2D8 now and then I and then give that to and then Samir, you get 2D8 healing.
+We just need to we just need to roll 2D8 now and then I and then give that to and then Simear, you get 2D8 healing.

 How do I how do I roll 2D8?
 In the bottom of the chat, there's a, there's a d eight button.
 Hit your click that twice and hit enter.
 Oh, man.
 What if I need to go down one?